Home

 To avoid becoming isolated and having trouble maintaining relationships and responsibilities in your life because you sleep and wake up at different times than your friends and family members, see your doctor or a sleep specialist for treatment.

-The goal of treatment for circadian sleep disorder is to ensure that you sleep for one long period at night and stay awake for one long period in the daytime.
+The goal of treatment for circadian rhythm sleep disorder is to ensure that you sleep for one long period at night and stay awake for one long period in the daytime.

 Treatment may include lifestyle changes, such as strategically scheduling naps, adjusting exposure to daylight, and making changes to daily routines.